diogob/postgres-websockets/README.md

 ```

 Where `claims` contain any custom claims added to the JWT with the added `message_delivered_at` which marks the timestamp in unix format of when the message was processed by postgres-websockets just before being sent to the database.
-Also `channel` contains the channel requested in the JWT, and this should be used to send any messages back to that particular client.
+Also `channel` contains the channel used to send the message, this should be used to send any messages back to that particular client.
 Finally `payload` contain a string with the message contents.

 A easy way to process messages received asynchronously is to use [pg-recorder](https://github.com/diogob/pg-recorder) with some custom stored procedures.